SAP/yeoman-ui/README.md

 * [Build & install the yeoman example generator](generator-foodq/README.md)

 ## Known Issues
-* Not all inquirer.js types are supported.
 * inquirer.js plugins not supported.
-* backend evaluation mid-prompt of functions only support when and validations.
+* transformer function not supported.

 ## How to obtain support
 To get more help, support and information please open a github issue.